sigurd4/enneagram/README.md

 ## Effect on others

 This program made me untrustworthy, and hated by everyone around me.
 It caused great fear and distress to everyone in my vicinity.

-I occationally used it on others, mostly with their awareness.
-It did function to make me more charismatic towards women, but it also have made me a more suspicious and malevolent towards people i previously considered friends, and once seen-through (the curtain being revealed), it made me appear as creepy, dishonest and manipulative.
-I suppose it's only prøven purpose, then, is to effectively scare people.

 The idea of some esoteric magical spell computer program used to influence others is inherantly creepy and unhinged, and no basis for any good relationship.